 Note that before enrolling in any Biology courses that count toward the major or the minor, all students must have earned the following minimum scores on placement tests (or must have successfully completed equivalent coursework): a score of 6 on the reading placement test, a score of 7 on the writing placement test and a score of 30 on the math placement test.

 In addition, students should be aware that a maximum of 18 credit hours of biology courses can be accepted toward the Biology Major in transfer credits, and a maximum of 9 credit hours of transfer credits can be accepted toward the Biology Minor.

-Completion of the Major in Biology for the Bachelor of Science Degree will meet the state-mandated Biology requirements for secondary teacher certification in Biology.
-Students who major in Biology and Secondary Education should consult with an advisor in both Biology and in the College of Education.
+Completion of the Bachelor of Science in Biology will meet the state-mandated biology requirements for secondary teacher certification in Biology.
+Students who major in Biology and Secondary Education should consult with an advisor in both Biology and in the Goodwin College of Education.

 Academic Catalog Information

-Take a closer look at the bachelor's degree in Biology and the courses offered toward the degree.
+Take a closer look at the Bachelor of Science in Biology and the courses offered toward the degree.

 Department and Contact Information

 If you are interested in the program or have questions, please contact Biology.